 Discover.film is changing the world of entertainment by taking the exciting genre of short film mainstream.
 We are looking for the very best short films that are entertaining and tell a story.
 The sort of short films that people want to watch.
 That make them laugh.
 Or cry.
 That shock and surprise.

-As well as screenings, the festival includes discussions at universities, networking events, a filmmaker supper, breakfast events and a closing party and awards event held at Stephen's House and Gardens that brings together investors, distributors, film producers and media professionals.
+As well as screenings, the festival includes discussions at universities, networking events, a filmmaker supper, an opening party, a closing party and awards event that brings together investors, distributors, journalists, film producers and media professionals.

 Best Low Budget